 Spacious, elegant and stately, the Garden of the Gods Pool Oasis is a collection of exclusive watering holes, decadent cabanas and lavish sunbathing spots.
 It’s no wonder why this Las Vegas pool escape is the ultimate warm-weather destination.

 Whether you bow before the gods of the sun or the water, a pool day at Caesars Palace is a royal treat.
-With all the Roman architectures and pools, you’ll feel like you’re in the heart of Italy.
+With all the Roman architecture and pools, you’ll feel like you’re in the heart of Italy.
 The seven Garden of the Gods pools offer a distinct experience for sun loungers and those who would prefer to make a splash.
 There’s a pool for every mood.
 If you desire poolside luxury, cabanas come equipped with cold refreshments and a fresh fruit plate.

 The pool is exclusively for Caesars Palace and Nobu Hotel guests.
 However, those 21 and older staying at Caesars Entertainment properties may enter for a fee (based on available seating).

 Read more about the features and amenities of other Las Vegas pools from Caesars Entertainment.

 This iconic pool is the classic image of Caesars Palace swimming, an elegant spot with statuary and columns.
 Lounge chairs surround the round pool, offering some of the most striking views of the Garden of the Gods Pool Oasis, while its two cabanas and 17 day beds offer another level of luxury.

 The perfect place to mingle, meet and greet, The Neptune pool is the social hub of the Garden of the Gods.
 Splash among the beautiful people, get some sun or just relax.
 The Neptune pool features eight cabanas, 12 day beds and chaise lounge chairs for your enjoyment.